nagstler/serverless-csv-processor/README.md

 # Serverless CSV Processor
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Go CI Build](https://github.com/nagstler/serverless-csv-processor/actions/workflows/main.yml/badge.svg?branch=main)](https://github.com/nagstler/serverless-csv-processor/actions/workflows/main.yml) [![Maintainability](https://api.codeclimate.com/v1/badges/b840499e1cc06363e584/maintainability)](https://codeclimate.com/github/nagstler/serverless-csv-processor/maintainability)

-ServerlessCSVProcessor is a serverless application that processes large CSV files stored in an Amazon S3 bucket, maps the headers according to a configuration file, and pushes the records to an Amazon SQS queue.
+Serverless CSV-Processor is a serverless application that processes large CSV files stored in an Amazon S3 bucket, maps the headers according to a configuration file, and pushes the records to an Amazon SQS queue.
 This project is built using AWS Lambda and is written in Golang.
 ## Features
-- Efficient processing of large CSV files using concurrent workers
-- Customizable header mapping through a JSON configuration file
 - Triggered automatically when a new CSV file is uploaded to the S3 bucket
+- Processes large CSV files without loading the entire file into memory
+- Efficient processing using concurrent workers
+- Maps CSV headers to desired output format using a configuration file
+- Pushes processed records to an Amazon SQS queue for further processing
+- Moves processed CSV files to an archive folder specified in the configuration file

 ## Prerequisites
 - Go 1.11 or later
 - AWS CLI